2021 Festival Date to be announced

 Open Call for Submissions Begins April of 2021:

 Fourth Annual Short Film Showcase Seeks More Local Talent

-Now accepting short films (thirty minutes or less) which were created over the past year in New Mexico.
-The submission deadline is Monday, June 29, 2020.
+We will be accepting short films (thirty minutes or less) which were created over the past year in New Mexico.

 Impresario Joe West and author Andrew Wice invite all aspiring and established local filmmakers to submit a short film for consideration in the Madrid Film Festival, a Theater of Death Production.

-The third Annual Madrid Film Festival, appealingly hosted by Mr. West and Mr. Wice, will be screened at the Engine House Theater on August 7th, 8th and 9th.
+The third Annual Madrid Film Festival, appealingly hosted by Mr. West and Mr. Wice, will be screened in August of 2021.
 Filmmakers whose work is accepted by the festival will receive free tickets and refreshments, and be invited to an exclusive VIP reception.

 TO SUBMIT TO FESTIVAL

 Submit an entry by including a link to your film (youtube, vimeo, dropbox, etc) in an email to: firstname.lastname@example.org.
 Please indicate the genre in which your film belongs (comedy, drama, thriller, music video, documentary, animation or non-traditional).
 Multiple entries are accepted and there is no submission fee.
 Please include an explanation of how your film is connected to New Mexico.
 To be eligible for the “Oscar” Huber local Madrid film award, it must be made within fifteen miles of Madrid, New Mexico.